flyteorg/flyte/rsts/deployment/index.rst

        :text: Plugin Setup
        :classes: btn-block stretched-link
     ^^^^^^^^^^^^
-    Learn how to enable backend plugins to extend Flyte's capabilities, such as hooks for K8s, AWS, GCP, and Web API services.
+    Enable backend plugins to extend Flyte's capabilities, such as hooks for K8s, AWS, GCP, and Web API services.

     ---